-However, the target REIT would lose its tax conduit status if a majority voting interest is held by one unitholder and its affiliates at the end of the fiscal period, so (a) above is usually not practically feasible.
-In connection with (b) above, the articles of incorporation of an investment corporation often have a deemed consent provision;20 while this provision's application can be blocked by forcing the target REIT to have conflicting proposals submitted to the unitholders' meeting, unless the hostile party forces the situation, this provision can make it easier for the incumbent management to retain the status quo in fending off the hostile takeover; on the other hand, from the perspective of the hostile party, coupled with the tax conduit requirement, it will difficult for the hostile party to own 49.9 per cent of the outstanding units but still try to secure the resolutions described in the sub-bullets above, as the incumbent can block the application of this provision by simply having a proposal opposing the proposal by the hostile acquirer submitted to the unitholders' meeting.
+However, the target REIT would lose its tax conduit status if a majority voting interest is held by one unitholder and its affiliates at the end of the fiscal period, so it has been considered that (a) above is usually not practically feasible.
+In connection with (b) above, the articles of incorporation of an investment corporation often have a deemed consent provision;22 while this provision's application can be blocked by forcing the target REIT to have conflicting proposals submitted to the unitholders' meeting, unless the hostile party forces the situation, this provision can make it easier for the incumbent management to retain the status quo in fending off the hostile takeover; on the other hand, from the perspective of the hostile party, coupled with the tax conduit requirement, it will difficult for the hostile party to own 49.9 per cent of the outstanding units but still try to secure the resolutions described in the sub-bullets above, as the incumbent can block the application of this provision by simply having a proposal opposing the proposal by the hostile acquirer submitted to the unitholders' meeting.
 In addition, (b) above is not practically easy to achieve owing partially to the fact that a hostile acquirer would need to solicit proxies from unitholders at its own cost.

 iv Financing considerations